benisai/Openwrt-Monitoring/README.md

 ### Router
 * Openwrt Router (21.x)
   * Custom shell scripts to collect / output data to report files
+    * 1-hour-script.sh - mainly used to restart netify
+    * 1-min-script.sh - Get your WanIP, Run VNstat monthly report, Restart Netify if service is not running
+    * 5-min-script.sh - Not used at the moment
+    * 12am-script.sh - Backup vnstat.db, Remove new_device file, and if its the 1st of the month, drop vnstat DB
+    * device-status-ping.sh -- Ping devices on network to see if they are online
+    * new_device.sh -- Check if new devices are found on network (WIP Doesnt work yet)
+    * packet-loss.sh -- This will monitor packetloss by pinging google 40 times a minute and gather the packetloss rate
+    * speedtest.sh -- This is a speedtest script created by someone else, if this doesnt run its because the 3rd party speed test blocked your ip.
   * Prometheus - main router monitoring (CPU,MEM,etc) with custom Prometheus Lua Files
   * Collectd - to monitor ping and export iptmon data
   * vnstat2 - to monitor monthly WAN Bandwidth usage (12am-Script.sh will check if its the 1st of the month and drop the vnstatdb)